 I request the reader to accept that my premise, stated in the sentence above, is not about slavery or racism.
 It is about each person's urgent need to separate his/her duty (to self) respecting civic morality from his/her duty to self respecting religion.
 Civic morality addresses what it takes to enjoy both no-harm personal liberty and domestic goodwill instead of domestic alienation.
 Religious morality is a personal pursuit of personal comfort in the face of personal concerns and is not the public's business; for example, some people want a good afterdeath and are concerned, but I am not concerned about my afterdeath.
 Separation of church and state by a civic people would unlock dysfunctional governance and empower no-harm religious institutions to flourish in the USA.
 Neither the church nor the state will effect this separation: Therefore, a civic people must effect separation of state from church.

-first year; besides all that are slain in the unnatural ways excited to take them.
-So much
+the first year; besides all that are slain in the unnatural ways excited to take them.
+So

-innocent blood have the managers and supporters of this inhuman trade to answer
+much innocent blood have the managers and supporters of this inhuman trade to answer

 In fact, the Bible, canonized perhaps in the 4th century does not accept the advice of Plato in "Symposium," Agathon's witness, 385 BCE.
-Interpreting "eros" as empathy, I paraphrase:
+Interpreting "eros" as appreciation, I paraphrase:

 Thus, some ancient Greeks recommended rejecting force in civic relationships, and a civic people of the United States can join that path, still allowing religions to flourish.
 All it takes is candid negotiation of civic issues, keeping religious issues private.
-(Civic issues have to do with stopping at red lights and not lying to people.)
+(Civic issues have to do with stopping at red lights and not lying to people rather than pursuing spirits.)

 A more urgent change is needed to help establish a civic people: The opening of minds toward evolution.
 Many people close their minds to evolution because church officials insist that the theory of evolution clashes with church literature.
 For the first time, I see a possible explanation for biology major Governor Bobby Jindal's incredible support for teaching creationism in biology class: Chapter XI Machiavellianism.
 Each person who believes Jindal's bad influence accepts a form of voluntary enslavement.
 Most people take for granted that DNA identifies criminals, without understanding that DNA applications are a product of understanding evolution.
 From the same studies, but specifically for mitochondrial DNA, we are informed that race is a myth. see, for example, http://newsreel.org/transcripts/race1.htm .
 Everyone alive is kin, and can learn their mtDNA genealogy--their ancestral path to their present habitat.
 Those of us who carry on the myth of race do so in either unawareness or evil.
 This understanding, mtDNA, has existed for nearly five decades.
 I think there is no excuse for President Obama’s recent assertion that racism is “part of our DNA.”
 He could have spoken about mtDNA and its evidence that we are kin.
 But President Obama may be a fervent believer and thus blind to evolution.
 He knows his motivations.